WhatsApp/proxy/README.md

 ### Automate the container lifecycle with Docker compose

-Docker compose helps manage your container setup and necessary port forwards without user interaction.
-We recommend utilizing Docker compose because you usually don’t want to manually run the container outside of testing scenarios.

-Docker compose is an automated tool to run multi-container deployments, but it also helps automate the command-line arguments necessary to run a single container.
+Docker Compose is an automated tool to run multi-container deployments, but it also helps automate the command-line arguments necessary to run a single container.
 It is a YAML definition file that denotes all the settings to start up and run the container.
 It also has restart strategies in the event the container crashes or self-restarts.
+Docker Compose helps manage your container setup and necessary port forwards without user interaction.
+We recommend utilizing Docker Compose because you usually don’t want to manually run the container outside of testing scenarios.

 We provide a sample [docker-compose.yml](./proxy/ops/docker-compose.yml) file for you which defines a standard deployment of the proxy container.

-Once Docker compose is installed, you can test your specific configuration by running Docker compose interactively with
+Once Docker compose is installed, you can test your specific configuration by running Docker compose interactively with:

 ```bash
 docker compose -f /path/to/this/repo/docker-compose.yml up